mushcatshiro/CS-basics/Software Engineering/aws/database.md

 It is possible for RDS to be promoted from single AZ to multi AZ with no downtime by modifying the database option.
 RDS will take a snapshot of database and restore it in a new AZ and run a sync between two instance.
+RDS snapshots are stored in S3 buckets however is not accessible to users (AWS managed).
+To share the snapshot, allows access to KMS to the party that need access.

 #### RDS Event Notification